gradle/gradle/design-docs/managed-component-model.md

     - Need some convention for which languages are included.
 Possibly default to no languages
 - Change `BinarySpec.sources` and `ComponentSpec.sources` to have type `FunctionalSourceSet`

+# Later features

-# Feature 6: Key component model elements are not realized until required
+# Feature: Key component model elements are not realized until required

 This feature continues earlier work to make key properties of `BinarySpec` managed.

 - `BinarySpec.source`
 - `BinarySpec.tasks`

-# Feature 7: Build logic defines tasks for generated source sets and intermediate outputs
+# Feature: Build logic defines tasks for generated source sets and intermediate outputs

 This feature generalizes the infrastructure through which build logic defines the tasks that build a binary, and reuses it for generated source sets and intermediate outputs.